proof88/PGE/PGE/docpages/menu-04-Networking.md

       //    that is 7*2 = 18 PKT/s @ 60 FPS to a single client.
       //
       //    To clarify: even though we said the situation is everyone is shooting, here we will select the weapon change calculation because it generates more
       //    traffic than continuous shooting.
-Because when shooting is continuous, this function has makes traffic as described below, and it is LESS than
+Because when shooting is continuous, this function makes traffic as described below, and it is LESS than
       //    the weapon changing traffic described above.
       //
       //  - before v0.1.4: